-All students are actively included in a wide range of curricular and extra-curricular activities including; school visits home and abroad and 'Personal Development' days.
+At Barlby High school all students are actively encouraged to participate in a wide range of curricular and extra-curricular activities.
 Support is always available for students with a SEND to access any activity or opportunity that they are interested in.